 The Hubbard Glacier is North America's largest tidewater glacier.
-Here are some facts about it!

 During the summer of 2002 the Hubbard Glacier near Yakutat pulsed forward, closing Russell Fiord from the sea.
 The massive ice dam that formed was later breached and washed out by water retained behind it, reconnecting the fiord to the ocean.
 Rather than being an event that took hundreds of years, this drama played out in the course of a couple of months.
 This short-term fluctuation was small, however, compared with the overall terminus advance that occurred over the last 100 years.
 This recent advance is in contrast with the behavior of most glaciers in Alaska and worldwide, which are retreating.
 Why?

 Seeing & Exploring Glaciers